List of Dexter characters: Barbara Gianna

 Barbara Gianna, a detective with Miami Metro Police Department's Vice Division meets Sgt.
 Batista in season 3 and becomes his girlfriend.
 According to Vince Masuka, Gianna's a "Wikipedia of perv".
-She is attacked and beaten by a would-be "john", and Sgt.
-Batista has Dexter run her keys for blood and DNA.
+She is attacked and beaten by a would-be "john", and Batista has Dexter run her keys for blood and DNA.
 She meets him when she is working undercover as a hooker and he is a would-be client, and she is initially standoffish when, after she declines to arrest him, he later attempts to woo her.
-In the beginning of Season 4, it is revealed that they have broken up.
+In the beginning of season 4, it is revealed that they have broken up.
 Angel credits this to their "wanting different things".